The Average Height For A 15-Year-Old Child

 Gender Differences in Height

-Hormones also play a role in height differences between men and women.
-Testosterone, the male sex hormone, promotes bone and muscle growth, leading to taller and more muscular bodies.
-On the other hand, estrogen, the female sex hormone, promotes the growth of fat cells, resulting in a more rounded body shape.
+Hormonal differences also contribute to the height variance between men and women.
+Testosterone, the male sex hormone, encourages the growth of bones and muscles, resulting in taller and more muscular physiques in men.
+Conversely, estrogen, the female sex hormone, promotes the growth of fat cells, leading to a softer, more rounded body shape in women.

 Ethnicity Differences in Height

-Genetics is a crucial factor in height differences between ethnic groups.
-Different ethnic groups have distinct genetic backgrounds, which determine their physical characteristics, including height.
-For example, the Dinka people from South Sudan are considered the tallest people globally, with an average height of 6 feet 3 inches (190.5 cm), while the Pygmy people from Central Africa are considered the shortest, with an average height of 4 feet 11 inches (149.9 cm).
+Genetic makeup is a key determinant of height variations among ethnic groups.
+Distinct genetic profiles lead to differences in physical attributes, including stature.
+For instance, the Dinka people of South Sudan are among the tallest globally, averaging 6 feet 3 inches (190.5 cm).
+In contrast, the Pygmy populations in Central Africa are some of the shortest, with an average height of 4 feet 11 inches (149.9 cm).

 What is the average height for 15-year-old boys and girls?